There’s Only One Way to Grow a Fan Base: Become Attractive

 The Cultural Tutor.

 They started to educate, not to fame-chase.
+Even after success, they remain grounded.

 3. Character Storylines